| Musical Style: Classic Metal | Produced By: Richard Lynch & Tom Nunes |

 He preached and fed the thousands

-He caused the blind to see
+He made the blind to see

-As His own people turned away, their destiny
+As his own people turned away, their destiny

 He was born to be a sacrifice